ken-ux/ken-ux/README.md

 - 😄 My pronouns are `he/him`.
 - 💬 My hobbies include `3D modeling and playing RPGs`.

-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/kennyhn/)! ⋆˚✿˖°
+You can check out my portfolio [here](https://kennynguyen.io).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/kennyhn/) also! ⋆˚✿˖°

 ### Tools